How to get Swim.com app on your Apple Watch

 Do I have to water lock the screen before starting Swim.com?

 Once the Swim.com watch app starts detecting swim motion, the Swim.com app will automatically water lock the screen and you do not need to manually do this from the watch OS menu.
 A water lock (or screen lock) is necessary when using the Apple Watch while swimming because the touch screen is capacitive and water conducts electricity, meaning that the water can potentially create false touches on the screen while the watch is submerged.
 The screen lock prevents this from happening.

 When you start swimming, the watch screen will go dark after a few moments.
 When you stop at the wall to rest, the screen will come back on if you lift your wrist to look at the watch (as long as you have this option enabled in Settings>General>Wake Screen).
 If you do not have wrist raise wake enabled, just push the crown button to wake the screen.

-Again, you do not need to manually lock the screen from the Watch OS settings for Swim.com.
+Again, you do not need to manually enable the screen lock from the Watch OS settings for Swim.com.
 The watch should not encounter any water damage from regular swimming use, regardless of locking the screen or not, as the hardware is always rated to 5 ATM.
 Locking the screen only prevents the water from producing false touches.
-If you want to, after you are done working out you can manually eject any water that might be remaining in the speaker by swiping up from the watch's home screen, selecting the water drop icon, and manually ejecting any remaining water by turning the watch crown.

 For more information on the water resistance rating of the Apple Watch 2, please visit https://support.apple.com/en-us/HT205000